andynapoleon/GoMicroservices/README.md

-# GoDistributedService
+# Go Distributed Service

-This recently started ongoing project is a distributed service built in Go for me to learn distributed systems.This recently started ongoing project is a distributed service built in Go for me to learn distributed systems.
+This recently started ongoing project is a distributed service built in Go that will allow me to learn distributed systems.